Infinite Arms Bandit: Optimality via Confidence Bounds: Methodology for unknown priors

-The constant $I_{\beta}$ increases from 1 (at $\beta=0$) to 2 (at $\beta=\infty$), so the worst-case inflation is not more than 2.
+The constant $I_{\beta}$ increases from 1 (at $\beta=0$) to 2 (at $\beta=\infty$).
 The increase is quite slow so for reasonable values of $\beta$ it is closer to 1 than 2.
 For example $I_1=1.10$, $I_2=1.17$, $I_3=1.24$ and $I_{10}=1.53$.
-The predictions from (\ref{thm3.1}), that the inflation of the regret increases with $\beta$, and that it is not more than 25\% for $\beta=$1, 2 and 3, are validated by our simulations in Section 5.
+The predictions from (\ref{thm3.1}), that the inflation of the regret increases with $\beta$, and that it should not be more than 25\% for $\beta=$1, 2 and 3, are consistent with the simulation outcomes in Section 7.